-Doing Good Merch partners with non-profits and political organizations working for positive change.
+Doing Good Merch partners with non-profits and organizations working for positive change.
 We create merchandise and the means to distribute that merchandise both to promote progressive messaging and to earn income for these organizations.
 We use our expertise and resources to handle the logistics and business and this can free the organizations to do their core work.

 Who We Are

 Running the Doing Good Merch team are Pam Ikegami and Rick Roth.